ahmed-eg/Cloud-port-forward/README.md

 Server: installed on the server and listen on a specific port waiting the client version to connect.

-Client: installed on the target PC/network.
+Agent/Client: installed on the target PC/network.